 - 9.7.1.
 A student has the right to inspect and review their records, except as listed below.
 Any reference to student records or to access to student records in this document is subject to these exceptions: - i.
 Confidential letters of recommendation placed in files before January 1, 1975 - ii.
 Letters of recommendation or other documents that carry a waiver of the student's right to access - iii.
 Financial records of the student's parents or any information contained therein - iv.
 Employment records, except for those cases in which the employment is required as part of the student's program - v.
 Medical and psychological records - vi.
-Records compiled by University Police for the purpose of law enforcement - vii.
 Any information in a student's file regarding other students